 Once project ownership is established, priorities are set and the business is on board with getting started, it is time to actually get started.
 Unfortunately, as with any large operation, getting started happens to be the hardest part of the operation.
 As most companies already hold significant amounts of data, getting to a point where you are ready to start implementing the management program that Information Governance is like installing a steering wheel on a moving car.
 On the bright side, there’s no time to start like the present!
 Data stores have never done anything but grow.

 Step one is getting to know how much data you’re dealing with.
-At the start of an Information Governance effort, all data held should be accounted for, that includes back-up tapes, legacy systems, data archives.
+At the start of an Information Governance effort, all data held should be accounted for, that includes backup tapes, legacy systems, data archives.
 Though most departments will have a solid understanding of the data they use semi-regularly, there is likely to be a lot of data held in places that have not been given any attention in a good while.

 The process of starting Information Governance is an exercise in prioritization.
 Once the data audit is complete, it should become clear what the main issues are.
 If data is kept in decentral drives and on individual devices, then a centralization effort is the best place to start.
 Does the audit reveal large swaths of data held in legacy systems, backups and long-term storage?
 Then your first steps should be to begin the creation of a retention policy.
 What you find during the audit will dictate what you do next.
 Any data audit will turn up a number of issues that need to be addressed before a plan can be put in place, it’s like a spring cleaning on your data stores, and surveys show up to 60% of data held holding no business, Legal, or regulatory value.
 That’s a lot of bytes, and once a retention plan is put in place, you can begin getting rid of that digital debris.

 Performing the first data audit is a big undertaking, which in many cases is still dwarfed by dealing with its results.
 Worse yet, unless you put plans in place, you’ll have to do it all again sooner rather than later.
-In 2018, CGOC stated: “In 2010, 98 percent of respondents identified defensible disposal of information as a desired benefit of an IG program, while only 22 percent had such a program.
+In 2018, CGOC stated: “In 2010, 98 percent of respondents identified defensible disposal of information as the desired benefit of an IG program, while only 22 percent had such a program.
 Yet in 2018, the number of companies with an automated defensible disposal program in place had risen to only 33 percent” (source).
-Meanwhile total data created worldwide more than tripled during that same timespan.
+Meanwhile, total data created worldwide more than tripled during that same timespan.
 Simply put, once you’ve cleaned your house, make sure you don’t have to start over in a week.

 So, you’ve managed to install a steering wheel on a moving car.
 Now it’s time to learn how to actually drive the thing.
 Once put in place, the protocols associated with Information Governance should be relatively straightforward: